 Eric has worked with clients in a wide variety of industries, including the information technology, healthcare, medical/surgical device, alarm protection, finance/lending and automotive sectors, among many others.
 The breadth of his experience informs his ability to quickly learn new industries and subject matters.

 Class Action - Trial Counsel.
-Eric is a member of a trial team retained to defend a national nursing home chain in a previously-certified class action headed to trial in Arkansas state court.
-In addition to assisting with various fact and expert witness development for trial, Eric has drafted several key motions, including a motion for decertification pending before the court (Arkansas).
+Eric was a member of a trial team retained to defend a national nursing home chain in a case involving allegations of chronic understaffing.
+Eric assisted in the development of various fact and expert evidence, and also drafted several key motions regarding class and jurisdictional issues.
+The case resolved on a confidential basis before trial while several motions attacking the class were still pending (Arkansas).

 Commercial Litigation.
 Eric represented the former Chief Executive Officer of one of California’s largest pre-fabricated building component manufacturers in litigation stemming from the alleged breach of a guaranty agreement securing a $20 million commercial loan.
 After asserting third-party claims against the principal obligor and several co-guarantors for exoneration and contribution, as well as counterclaims against the plaintiff, and defending the claims against motions to dismiss, the case settled for a fraction of the amount originally sought against the client (Colorado).